OHDSI/Aphrodite/README.md

 Full Example
 ===================

-This fild is also found under /samples/complete_example.R
+This file is also found under /samples/complete_example.R

 ```r